 5 Things to Know Before Signing a Loan

 As with any major financial commitment, it pays to know exactly what you’re getting into.
 Before choosing a solar loan, homeowners should know all the details inside and out.
-This helps prevent any nasty little surprises during the loan process, and helps inspire strong confidence in the financial choices surrounding solar power.
+This helps prevent surprises during the loan process and helps inspire confidence in the financial choices surrounding solar power.
 Here are some of the aspects that every homeowner should know:

 Security for the solar loan depends upon the entity that offers it.
 For example, a Title 1 or HUD loan is a government-backed loan that is secured by a second mortgage on the home, just as with a home equity loan.
 However, a loan through PACE is secured with a tax lien, while a loan through a solar company is secured by the solar system itself.

 The credit score might determine not only loan approval but the interest rate as well.
 For example, a FICO score between 580 and 650 meets the FHA minimum but can result in interest rates of up to 10 percent.
 A good example of how credit score affects interest rates comes from Admirals Bank, where a FICO between 650 and 659 qualifies for a 9.95 percent interest rate, while a FICO between 795 and 850 qualifies for a 5.95 percent rate on a 20-year loan.

 The market interest rate on solar loans is between 2.99 and 8 percent, according to a 2017 report from the National Renewable Energy Laboratory.
 That’s a nice advantage over the 9 to 10 percent interest rate on typical third party financing.

 In some cases, yes.
 For instance, those who are seeking a PACE loan have to undergo an energy audit to ensure that installing solar panels is the right move.
 Many private banks and lending institutions might have their own rules about proving that a solar array is needed, but also proving that the solar array is actually installed and up and running within a certain period after the loan is awarded.